luiztauffer/guacamole-data-science/_posts/2019-03-14-identifying-cool-mammals.md

 ## 5. Limitations, errors and what I learned from them
 Except for being eaten by bears, not every fail is a doom, though.
 We can learn form them!
-Here's a couple of interesting things I learned from the errors of this project:
+Here's a couple of interesting things I learned from the limitations of this project:

+1. 100 examples per class might be too little if you have similar classes, such as fox and wolf or bear and capybaras.
+For data driven utilities, the more, the better.

-1. Sometimes the Object Detection model classifies bats as foxes.
+2. Sometimes the Object Detection model classifies bats as foxes.
 Well, guess what?
 In many parts of the world bats are colloquially named `flying foxes`!
 One of these places is the Pemba Island, in the coast of Tanzania, that has it’s own flying fox [species](https://www.iucnredlist.org/species/18768/22089205).
 That makes sense, some bats really look like foxes in their faces.

-2. 100 examples per class might be too little if you have similar classes, such as fox and wolf or bear and capybaras.
-For data driven utilities, the more, the better.

 ## 6. References and resources